goedgeai/dropt-cli/examples/configs/TUNER_AND_SEARCH_SPACE.md

 * kappa (float, optional, default = 5)
     * Used by utility function 'ucb'
 * xi (float, optional, default = 0)
-    * Used by the 'ei' and 'poi' utility functions, which controls the tendency of explore.
+    * Used by the 'ei' and 'poi' utility functions, which controls the tendency to explore.
 * nu (float, optional, default = 2.5)
     * Used to specify the Matern kernel.
 It represents the smoothness of the approximated function.
 * alpha (float, optional, default = 1e-6)